ericbdaniels/PyGEOS/README.md

 	To avoid issue be sure to install Pandas, NumPy, PyGSLIB,  and Matplotlib

-PyGEOS Documentation is available in ./docs/build in both html and pdf formate
+PyGEOS Documentation is available in ./docs/build in both html and pdf format